CG14 SPECIAL EDUCATIONAL NEEDS and DISABILITY POLICY

 Adequate progress can be identified as that which:

 In order to help children with special educational needs, Maytree will adopt a graduated response.
 This may see us using specialist expertise if as a school we feel that our interventions are still not having an impact on the individual.
-The school will record the steps taken to meet the needs of individual children through the use of a SEND Passport the SENCO will have responsibility for ensuring that records are kept and available when needed.
-If we refer a child for an Education Health and Care Plan, we will provide the LEA with a record of our work with the child to date.
+The school will record the steps taken to meet the needs of individual children through the use of a SEND Passport the SENDCO will have responsibility for ensuring that records are kept and available when needed.
+If we refer a child for an Education Health and Care Plan, we will provide the LA with a record of our work with the child to date.

 When any concern is initially noticed it is the responsibility of the class teacher to take steps to address the issue.
 Parents may be consulted and specific intervention put in place and monitored for a period of up to 6 weeks.
 If no progress is noted after this time the child may be added to the school SEND register with parental permission.

-The class teacher after discussion with the SENCO will then provide additional interventions that are additional to those provided as part of the school’s differentiated curriculum and the child will be given individual learning targets which will be applied within the classroom.
-These targets will be monitored by the class teacher and teaching assistants within the class and reviewed formally with the SENCO, parents and young person.
+The class teacher after discussion with the SENDCO will then provide additional interventions that are additional to those provided as part of the school’s differentiated curriculum and the child will be given individual learning targets which will be applied within the classroom.
+These targets will be monitored by the class teacher and teaching assistants within the class and reviewed formally with the SENDCO, parents and young person.

 Partnership with parents